-It is widely believed that his father was Pharaoh Snefru; due to the fact that the oldest son of the Pharaoh usually inherited the throne and Khufu followed Snefru
+- It is widely believed that his father was Pharaoh Snefru; due to the fact that the oldest son of the Pharaoh usually inherited the throne and Khufu followed Snefru as ruler of Egypt.

-He married Meritite who was either his sister or half-sister.
-She was his principal wife; it is believed that he had at least two other wives referred to as
+- He married Meritite who was either his sister or half-sister.
+She was his principal wife; it is believed that he had at least two other wives referred to as "lesser wives".

 Interesting Facts about Pharaoh Khufu